EvanKomp/aide/docs/component_specification.md

 - `save_library(self, library: Library)`: Save the library to the database.
 If it is already in the database, update it.
 - `current_round_status(self) -> (int, status)`: Return the first the latest round that is at least ready, and its status.
 - `get_round(self, idx: int) -> Round`: Return the round with the given index.
-- `add_round(self, round: Round) -> int`: Add a round to the database and return its index.
+- `add_round(self, round_idx Round) -> int`: Add a round to the database and return its index.
-- `save_round(self, round: Round)`: Update round data, eg. status, size, labeled_size, etc. Round must have an index, eg. it is assigned to the database.
+- `save_round(self, round_idx Round)`: Update round data, eg. status, size, labeled_size, etc. Round must have an index, eg. it is assigned to the database.
-- `_check_round(self, round: Round)`: Check that the round is in the database, and that the round has an index, and is the same type, etc.
+- `_check_round(self, round_idx Round)`: Check that the round is in the database, and that the round has an index, and is the same type, etc.
 - `get_rounds(self) -> List[Round]`: Return a list of all rounds in the database.
 - `get_rounds_by_status(self, status: str) -> List[Round]`: Return a list of all rounds in the database with the given status.
 - `get_current_round(self) -> Round`: Return the latest round that is at least ready.